 Number of fields: To keep it visitor-friendly, consider asking for just two or three new fields in each form.
 For example, you may want to ask for first name, last name, and email address in the first form, then move to company and industry in the second form, and then phone number and address.

 Confirm previously submitted information: In each of your forms, you may want to also display previously-captured information back to the visitor.
-For example, you may want to reference their name and email address on return visits.
-There are two easy ways to do this:
+You can allow users to re-submit this data to confirm that it is correct.

 Create a series of forms in your Forms library

 - Create your forms by clicking Content > Forms.

 - See the Forms User Guide or watch the self-paced video to learn how to create forms.
 Links are included in the References section below.

 - Make sure to select the same signup list in Step 3 of each form, so that all of the collected profile data is added to one location.

 Set up your Progressive Profiling rules

 - You may find that you only need to set up a single series of rules.
 However, the option to create additional rule sets exists, if, for example, you have different rules you want to apply to another website.